 Unlike the Chinese Communist Party (CCP) that imprisons, tortures, and kills its citizens wantonly and for profit if they believe you’re falling out of line with the communist principles in regard to religion and belief, you can pretty much believe in whatever you want while in Taiwan.
 You can also own land and start a family with no interference from the state.

 Taiwan has a major problem, in that most countries around the world do not recognize it as an individual sovereign nation.
 They do this because of the influence China exerts on the world, economically and politically.
-It is a submission to China’s will that pushed Taiwan out of the UN, the World Health Organization (WHO), and major global organizations.
-But Taiwan has done well for itself without this support, with an army, currency, and economy that is completely independent and prosperous.
+It is a submission to China’s will that pushed the country out of the UN, the World Health Organization (WHO), and major global organizations.
+But the country has done well for itself without this support, with an army, currency, and economy that is completely independent and prosperous.

 The small nation offers a beacon of hope for the billions suffering under the communist dictatorship next door, as well as for the rest of the world, with its strong initiative and persistent stand on independence.
 The way Taiwan dealt with the CCP coronavirus pandemic is a shining example for other nations which should encourage them to do their own research and safeguard their own citizens, while courageously decoupling from communist China and its economy.